Diploma in Educational Studies (Tertiary Preparation) (Away from Base Mode)

 Exit Points

-A student who has completed 40 credit points from units prescribed for the Diploma in Educational Studies (Tertiary Preparation) may exit with the Non-Award Certificate in Educational Studies.
+A student who has completed 40 credit points from units prescribed for the Certificate in Educational Studies may exit with that award.

 Entry requirements